-It’s also worth mentioning that titanium is generally more expensive than other types of metals.
+It’s also worth mentioning that titanium, also called the metal of the future, is generally more expensive than other types of metals.
 That is another reason why additive manufacturing is excellent as the choice of production technology when it comes to titanium, since it minimizes material waste.

 Why are Sandvik’s powders so well-suited for additive manufacturing?

 “For more than 40 years, Sandvik has been developing and manufacturing world-leading gas-atomized fine metal powders under the Osprey® brand – and we introduced powders for additive manufacturing already in 2002.
 Thanks to their spherical morphology, our AM-powders offer excellent flow and high packing density.
 These characteristics, along with their low surface oxide levels, make them ideally suited for in principle all additive manufacturing technologies”, says Pasi Kangas.